-1. Language Proficiency
+- 1. Language Proficiency - a.

-- a.
 For the master's degree, prior to graduation, native speakers of English must verify completion within the last 10 years of a minimum of 6 semester units of college-level foreign language with at least a 3.0 grade-point average on a 4.0 scale, or its equivalent.
 Options to satisfy the foreign language requirement include formal coursework and community language learning.
-Students may also establish proficiency via an exam.
+Students may also demonstrate proficiency via an exam.

 - b.
 All students graduating from non-English-speaking institutions must satisfy APU's English Proficiency Requirements (http://catalog.apu.edu/admissions/graduate-policies/english-proficiency-requirements/).
-In addition, the following scores on the internet-based TOEFL, or equivalent proof of proficiency, are required for admission to the online or field-based TESOL programs.
+In addition, the following scores on the internet-based TOEFL (IBT), or equivalent proof of proficiency, are required for admission to the online TESOL program.

-- i.
-Reading: 25
+- Reading: 25

 - ii.
 Speaking: 25

 - iii.
 Writing: 25

 - iv.
 Listening: 25